 \section{Deepest voting}

-Our statement is that depth functions enable to consider classical grading models and continuous grading models in a uniform way.
+Our statement is that depth functions facilitate the consideration of classical grading models and continuous grading models in a uniform way.
 It expands to numerous voting processes.
-We first recall what is a depth function and we present on a second hand how it applies in voting processes.
+We first recall what a depth function is, and we present, on a second hand, how it applies in voting processes.